apoprotsky/protoc-gen-tpl/README.md

-# prototpl
+# protoc-gen-tpl

 ## Overview

-`prototpl` is a plugin for protobuf compilator (`protoc`) which allows to generate files using custom templates and rules.
+`protoc-gen-tpl` is a plugin for protobuf compilator (`protoc`) which allows to generate files using custom templates and rules.

 Now only default template for go is supported.
 Also only go structs are generated.